Island peak expedition

 - Personal climbing equipment (see below)

-- International flight
+- Nepal visa and International flight

-- Tips, personal expenses and equipment, drinks, etc.
+- Tips, personal expenses, sleeping bag, etc.

-Spring Royalties: 250 US$/participant
+- Spring Royalties: US$350/participant

-Single room in Kathmandu: US$120
+- Single Room in Kathmandu: US$120